 7. Be transparent with your manager

-The typical 9 to 5 workday may not be the most realistic if you have family obligations competing for your time.
+Again, the typical workday may not be the most realistic if you have family obligations competing for your time.
 You might also notice you’re more productive during nontraditional hours, such as before others in your house wake up or after dinnertime.
-Either way, communicate openly with your manager so you’re on the same page about work hour expectations.
+Whether you’re trying to stick to a set schedule or taking the aforementioned “windowed work” approach, communicate openly with your manager so you’re on the same page about availability and work hour expectations.

 8. Set boundaries that work for you